Home

 Setting the Time Zone

 GPS receivers measure time in UTC (Coordinated Universal Time).
-The Autostar converts UTC to local time by looking at the time zone offset for the current site and the DST (daylight savings time) setting.
+The handset converts UTC to local time by looking at the time zone offset for the current site and the DST (daylight savings time) setting.
 The conversion formula is:

 local time = UTC + time zone offset + DST

 where DST = 0 (standard time) or DST = 1 (daylight savings time).
-For example, if you selected "Seattle" as the current site then the Autostar would set the time zone offset to -8.0 for Pacific Standard Time (PST).
+For example, if you selected "Seattle" as the current site then the handset would set the time zone offset to -8.0 for Pacific Standard Time (PST).
 If you selected Daylight Savings = Yes then it would add an hour and use an offset of -7.0 for Pacific Daylight Time (PDT).
 So 10:00 UTC converts to 02:00 PST or 03:00 PDT.

 1. Turn on the telescope (with no GPS) and press the proper keys to skip ahead until you see the "Daylight Savings>" prompt.